General Methods for Industrial Effluent Treatment Plant (ETP)

 Tertiary Treatment of Sewage:

 After the Secondary Clarifier, an Oxidation Pond is always recommended as it gives a tertiary treatment to the wastewater and gives it a polishing nature.
-A Stabilization Pond using Algae is a very low cost treatment method and is very efficient also in the removal of BOD.
-Design Organic loadings as high as 300 kg BOD/ha/day and detention periods of 10 to 15 days, gives up to 90% of removal of BOD, if properly maintained.
+A Stabilization Pond using Algae is a very low-cost treatment method and is very efficient also in the removal of BOD.
+Design Organic loadings as high as 300 kg BOD/ha/day and detention periods of 10 to 15 days, give up to 90% of removal of BOD, if properly maintained.
 Anaerobic Ponds may be used if BOD is > 2000 mg/ l.
 Anaerobic Pond with 3 months detention time and 5m depth removes 60% of BOD/ COD.
-Also this has no maintenance costs at all.
+Also, this has no maintenance costs at all.

 Removal of Color